portworx/px-dev/examples/cassandra.md

-#Walkthrough of Cassandra with PX-Lite
+#Walkthrough of Cassandra with PX-Dev
 Apache Cassandra is an open source distributed database management system designed to handle large amounts of data across commodity servers.

 Setting up a Cassandra cluster with Portworx storage takes only a few commands.
 In this scenario we will create a three-node Cassandra cluster.